Mücü: History

 Although the precise history of the village is not known, it is agreed that the village was founded around the time of Caucasian Albania.
-Reference to the Caucasian Albania in the village can be found on the higher areas of he village, where remains of residences of Albanians can be found.
+Reference to the Caucasian Albania in the village can be found on the higher areas of the village, where remains of residences of Albanians can be found.

 Geography and Climate

 The terrain of the village is mountainous.
 The summers are calm, afternoons hot and nights cold.
 The winters are very cold.

 Population

 According to the population census in 1999, the population of the village was 299.
-In 2009 the population fell to 249 people.

-In 1919 230 people were murdered by Armenian militia.

-The population right now is 241 people, of which 113 are men, and 128 are women.
+In 2009 the population fell to 249 people.The population right now is 241 people, of which 113 are men, and 128 are women.

 Education

 There is only one educational institution in the village.
 It is the No 1 village secondary school.

 Historical monuments

 Even though there are no monuments of national importance in the village, there are many historical sights located there.
 Caucasian Albanian monuments, an ancient Jewish cemetery belonging to Mountain Jews and the remains of a summer residence of the Khan of Shamakhy Khanate Mustapha Khan are some of important monuments in the village.